-PIERRE de GROS CAP, another dangerous reef of rocks, nearly of the same size as the White Horse, and having 18 feet least water, is seldom seen, as the sea breaks upon it only in very heavy weather.
-It lies N.E. by E. $\frac{1}{2}$ E., 6 miles from the White Horse; N. $\frac{1}{4}$ E. from the west point of Etang du Nord; N.W. $\frac{3}{4}$ W. from Hospital Cape, and $3\frac{3}{4}$ miles off Cape le Trou, the nearest point of Grindstone island.
+PIERRE de GROS CAP, another dangerous reef of rocks, nearly c the same size as the White Horse, and having 18 feet least water, i seldom seen, as the sea breaks upon it only in very heavy weather.
+I lies N.E. by E. $\frac{1}{2}$ E., 6 miles from the White Horse; N. $\frac{1}{4}$ E. from th west point of Etang du Nord; N.W. $\frac{3}{4}$ W. from Hospital Cape, an $3\frac{2}{3}$ miles off Cape le Trou, the nearest point of Grindstone island.

-When on the reef, the summit of Alright island is seen over the north-east point of Grindstone island, which is in the lagoon, and very nearly on with Hospital Cape; and the Bute de Portage, a hill of Amherst island situated about $1\frac{1}{2}$ miles N.W. of the Demoiselle, is midway or in the centre of the narrow passage between Gull island and the west point of Etang du Nord.
-These marks kept open will lead to the northeast and south-west of the reef; and a vessel will pass well clear outside of it, and also of the White Horse, if Deadman islet be not brought to bear to the westward of S.W. $\frac{1}{2}$ W.
+When on the reef, the summit of Alright island is seen over th north-east point of Grindstone island, which is in the lagoon, an very nearly on with Hospital Cape; and the Bute de Portage, a hill of Amherst island situated about $1\frac{1}{2}$ miles N.W. of the Demoiselle, is midwa or in the centre of the narrow passage between Gull island and the were point of Etang du Nord.
+These marks kept open will lead to the north east and south-west of the reef; and a vessel will pass well clear outside of it, and also of the White Horse, if Deadman islet be not brought to bear to the westward of S.W. $\frac{1}{2}$ W.

-WOLF ISLAND.-From Hospital Cape to Wolf island, off which there is a rocky 3-fathom shoal nearly half a mile from the shore, the northern coast of the Magdalen islands consists merely of sand-beaches and sandhills, for a distance of 9 or 10 miles.
-The low sandstone cliffs of Wolf island, which is about three-quarters of a mile long, interrupt the continuance of the sandy shore for only half a mile; the sand-beaches then recommence, and continue, with high sand-hills, occasionally, 9 or 10 miles farther to the North cape.
-In all this part the sand-bars may be safely approached by the lead as near as 10 or 9 fathoms depth of water.
+wolf island.-From Hospital Cape to Wolf island, off which ther is a rocky 3-fathom shoal nearly half a mile from the shore, the norther coast of the Magdalen islands consists merely of sand-beaches and sand hills, for a distance of 9 or 10 miles.
+The low sandstone cliffs of Wolf islan which is about three-quarters of a mile long, interrupt the continuance of the sandy shore for only half a mile; the sand-beaches then recommence and continue, with high sand-hills, occasionally, 9 or 10 miles farther the North cape.
+In all this part the sand-bars may be safely approache by the lead as near as 10 or 9 fathoms depth of water.

-The NORTH CAPE of the Magdalen islands is the northern point of Grosse isle, and a precipice of considerable height, but not so high as the west point of the same island, which is in the Great lagoon, and 300 feet above the sea.
+The NORTH CAPE of the Magdalen islands is the northern point Grosse isle, and a precipice of considerable height, but not so high the west point of the same island, which is in the Great lagoon, and 3 feet above the sea.

-The north coast of the Magdalen islands continues from the North cape, in a curved line of sand-beaches and sand-hills, for about 6 miles, which distance again brings us to the East point, noticed in page 57, and completes the description of the islands.
+The north coast of the Magdalen islands continues from the Nor cape, in a curved line of sand-beaches and sand-hills, for about 6 mile which distance again brings us to the East point, noticed in page 57, a completes the description of the islands.

-NORTH CAPE ROCKS, some of which always show, lie to the westward of North cape, the outermost being 6 cables' lengths off shore.
-The west end of these rocks bears N.N.W. from the high south-west side of Grosse isle, and their extent to the eastward is marked by the north-east sides of the North and North-east capes in one.
-Therefore, in running down from the westward to anchor under the North cape, do not come nearer the shore than one mile until the above-named marks are open.
+westward of North cape, the outermost being 6 cables' lengths off shorth west end of these rocks bears N.N.W. from the high south-west si of Grosse isle, and their extent to the eastward is marked by the nort east sides of the North and North-east capes in one.
+Therefore, running down from the westward to anchor under the North cape, not come nearer the shore than one mile until the above-named marare open.